2019 Mimi Gross: Among Friends 1959-1964, Eric Firestone Gallery, New York, NY

 Selected Group Exhibitions

-To Be a Lady, 1285 Avenue of the Americas Art Gallery and Norte Maar, Brooklyn, NY
+2012 To Be a Lady: Forty-Five Women in the Arts, 1285 Avenue of the America Art Gallery/Norte Maar, New York, NY

 Times Square Show Revisited, Hunter College Art Galleries, New York, NY

-Eye on Wall St, group exhibition, Federal Hall, NYC, Oct 1-30
+Eye on Wall Street, Federal Hall, New York, NY

-Agents of Change: Women, Art and Intellect, Ceres Gallery, New York, NY [Feb 1-24]
+2007 Agents of Change: Women, Art and Intellect, Ceres Gallery, New York, NY.

-The Family, Provincetown Art Association and Museum, Provincetown, MA [Apr 20-June 3]
+The Family, Provincetown Art Association & Museum, Provincetown, MA.

-From the Art of New York, World Financial Center Winter Garden, New York, NY [ Feb 22 – 28] Art Auction and Mardi Gras Gala to Benefit the Gulf Coast.
+2006 From the Art of New York, World Financial Center Winter Garden, New York, NY.
+Art Auction and Mardi Gras Gala to Benefit the Gulf Coast.